-The shareholders are asked to grant all powers to the board of directors for the purpose of canceling, on one or more occasions, all or part of the Company shares acquired as a result of the share repurchases authorized by the shareholders pursuant to Resolution 12.
+The shareholders are asked to grant all powers to the Board of Directors for the purpose of canceling, on one or more occasions, all or part of the Company shares acquired as a result of the share repurchases authorized by the shareholders pursuant to Resolution 9.
 The shares to be canceled pursuant to this authorization shall not exceed 10% of our share capital in any 24-month period.

-As of the date of this proxy statement, pursuant to a prior similar authorization the Company had already canceled 1,594,288 million shares on February 8, 2019, equivalent to approximately 2.4% of our share capital as of March 2, 2020.
-As a result, pursuant to this authorization, the Company cannot cancel more than 7.6% of its share capital, or 5,010,744 shares, through February 8, 2021.
+As of the date of this proxy statement, the Company has not canceled any repurchased shares in the past 24-month period.
+As a result, pursuant to this authorization, the Company cannot cancel more than 10% of its share capital, or 6,627,210 shares, through June 14, 2022.

-This authorization would be granted for a 12-month period (valid through June 24, 2021) and supersedes the authorization for the same purpose granted by Resolution 19 of the Shareholders' Meeting of May 16, 2019.
+This authorization would be granted for a 12-month period (valid through June 14, 2022) and supersedes the authorization for the same purpose granted by Resolution 13 of the Shareholders' Meeting of June 25, 2020.